Below, we compare fossil fuels vs biofuel, biomass, biogas, and bioenergy across different aspects and indicators.

 … even though biomass is often more expensive than alternative renewable energy options, the most expensive types of bioenergy are still on-par with or cheaper than fossil fuels: bioenergy does not require drilling into the earth, which carries a high capital (and environmental) cost (energysage.com)

-The inefficiency of using forest biomass to generate electricity makes it particularly costly.
-In fact, biomass power is California’s most expensive energy source.
+The inefficiency of using forest biomass to generate electricity makes it particularly costly [with an example being that …] biomass power is California’s most expensive energy source.

 Biomass power plants rely heavily on regulatory incentives and subsidies paid for by taxpayers and ratepayers.